 Output (printf) produces a visible (and irreversible) effect.
-Input (with getchar()) returns a different character on each call; the character is consumed.
+Input with getchar() returns a different character on each call; the character is consumed.

-A change in the state of the execution environment is called a side effect (e.g., reading, writing, assignment).
+A side effect is a change in the state of the execution environment e.g., reading, writing, assignment.